-The Humanitarian Aid Response Team Society was incorporated under the Canada Corporations Act on April 26, 1996 and continued October 6, 2014.
-HART began operations in September 1996.
+The Humanitarian Aid Response Team Society was incorporated under the Canada Corporations Act and began operations in 1996.
 As the Organization is a registered charity under the Income Tax Act authorized to issue income tax receipts, it is also exempt from income taxes.

 HART pursues the fulfillment of its mission in conjunction with Humanitarian Aid Response Team Inc. ("HART USA"), a US charitable organization which is separately incorporated and managed by a separate and independent Board of Directors.
-The two organizations work together to accomplish the same objectives; however, they are not related to each other nor is one organization economically dependent on the other.
+The two organizations work together to accomplish the same objectives; however, they are economically dependent on each other.